bricaud/graphexp/README.md

 Additional parameters can be configured inside the file `graphConf.js`.

+To access a server running locally with your web browser you may need to allow insecure connections, with for example with Chrome `chrome://flags/#allow-insecure-localhost`.

 ![graphexpzoom](https://github.com/bricaud/graphexp/blob/master/images/graphexpzoom.png "Exploration of the Tinkerpop modern graph")
 ![graphexpzoom with curved edges](https://github.com/bricaud/graphexp/blob/master/images/curved_links.png "Exploration of the Tinkerpop modern graph with curved links and multiple edges between node 1 and 2")